Integrations

 Cache busting

-Assets are cached for up to 1 hour in the browser with a 24-hour stale-while-revalidate window, meaning users never see a loading delay even after cache expiry.
-Server-side and CDN caches are purged instantly when a new capture is taken, so the latest version is available immediately on the next browser revalidation.
-To force an immediate update in the browser, use a hard-refresh (Cmd+Shift+R / Ctrl+Shift+R) or append a cache-busting parameter like ?v=timestamp to the URL.
+Assets are cached for up to 1 hour in the browser and refresh in the background — users never see a loading delay.
+When a new capture is published, server and CDN caches are cleared immediately, so the latest version is available on the next load.
+To force an immediate update in the browser, use a hard-refresh (Cmd+Shift+R / Ctrl+Shift+R) or append ?v=timestamp to the URL.